 If you've ever wound up with aching shoulders from an overstuffed bag after a day on the town, or realized midway through that you'd left an essential item back at your hotel, you know the importance of a well-curated day pack.
-Give the travelers on your list that same peace of mind with our picks for a fun and functional city outing.
+Give yourself some peace of mind with our picks for a fun and functional city outing.

 Pack It Up, Pack It In

-If you or the travelers in your life are going to be on your feet all day, the last thing you need is a bulky bag to weigh you down.
+If you're going to be on your feet all day, the last thing you need is a bulky bag to weigh you down.
 This little number is big enough to hold the essentials, but thanks to its nylon build and its minimalist profile, you'll barely know you have it on.
 And the brick-red color stands out in a crowd, so even if you get separated from your party, you'll be easy to spot.
 Stash a water bottle in the side pocket for easy access, and you're good to go.

 The Street Nylon Zip Backpack in Small, $38, everlane.com.